Transferring Professional Membership to the BCAK

 - Proof of current active membership in the other PKA that is equivalent to a BCAK practicing membership,

-- A copy of a valid criminal record check* for vulnerable children and adults from the province they are transferring from, and
+- A copy of a valid criminal record check for vulnerable children and adults completed through the Criminal Record Review Program (CRRP)

 - Details on any continuing education completed for the previous and current calendar years.

 Transfer applicants must complete the BCAKs criminal record clearance letter requirement from the CRRP demonstrating a clean criminal record.
 Instructions on how to do so can be found here.

 After all documents have been received and verified, a course review is conducted to determine if the BCAKs entry requirements for Practicing membership have been met.
 If a transferring applicant does not meet the academic standards set by the board in this preliminary review, then a final review will be conducted by the membership committee and a decision on membership acceptance to approve, conditionally approve or postpone will be provided to the transfer applicant.
 If the PKA cannot provide all the required documents, transfer applicant will be asked to provide official transcripts, which must be sent directly from the educational institution(s) and may delay the transfer process.

 At the discretion of the membership committee, a transfer may be declined if the transfer applicant, PKA or COKO is unable to or does not provide the required documents.
 If a transfer is declined, the transfer applicant has the option of proceeding with a regular application (requires payment of the normal application fee) or appealing directly to the board of directors.

 Transferring out Requirements

 The BCAK will assist Practicing members in transferring professional membership to another CKA affiliated PKA and receive a short rate refund of paid membership dues following the receipt by the BCAK office of;

 - Confirmation from the transferring PKA that membership has been approved and completed, and